robertrau/piflySetupScript/README.md

     txoff.sh				Turns off the RF amplifier.
     tx18.sh					Selects GPIO18 as the RF carrier and turns on the RF amplifier. tx4.sh					Selects GPIO4 as the RF carrier and turns on the RF amplifier.
+    HighCurrentTest.sh		Turns on each high current output.
+    SPItest.sh		Reads A/D channels 6 (temperature), 7 (keypad), and 15 (high current output voltage).
+    ServoTest		Exercises the 8 servo outputs.
-    11-media-by-label-auto-mount.rules	Rules for USB FLASH drive to be writable
+    11-media-by-label-auto-mount.rules	Rules for USB FLASH drive to be writable.

+**Installed Demos & Software to demonstrate hardware functionallity**

+    screen /dev/ttyAMA0 9600				View GPS output.
+    RTIMULibDemoGL				Graphic Accelerometer/Gyro demo.
+    /home/pi/pifly/rpitx/Demo144-39MHz.sh	Edit CALL SIGN text first.
+Sends text to speech message on 144.390MHz TachTestAll.sh			Tests the four tachometer inputs.
+    SPItest.sh			Reads A/D channels 6 (temperature), 7 (keypad), and 15 (high current output voltage).
+    HighCurrentTest.sh		Turns on each or the four high current output.
+    ServoTest		Exercises the 8 servo outputs.

 ## Acknowledgments
 The PiFly hardware and software would not have been possible without the kind efforts of the following.

-    • My family for putting up with me spending a pile of money on the PiFly hardware and tons of time over the last year making it real.
+    • My family for putting up with me spending a pile of money on the PiFly hardware and tons of time over the last 16 months making it real.
     • My oldest son, without his efforts and patients I would still be writing the worst code ever and for his work on the PiFly library.
     • The Raspberry Pi organization for taking on a huge effort and providing the world with a succesful learning vehicle.
     • Imperial College Robotics Society for their vision to turn a digital computer into an analog RF modulator.